When Heather Robson first started her freelance writing business, she split her time between working with clients and homeschooling her two children.

 “My husband and I both left our stable jobs to try to make freelancing work,” she said.
 “There were moments when we thought, ‘We’re totally insane!’
 But there’s something to be said for putting that kind of pressure on yourself when you’re young.”

 Indeed, Heather and her husband, Toby, got their freelance careers off the ground.
-Heather applied the marketing lessons she learned through AWAI to her business and her husband’s, and grew their careers concurrently with growing their family.
+Heather applied the marketing lessons she learned through AWAI to her business and her husband’s, and they grew their careers while also growing their family.
 The key: consistent marketing.